mitchellkolb/concurrent-threads/README.md

 # What I Learned in this Project
 - Main ideas around Parallel Computing and Concurrent Programming.
 (Parallelism vs Concurrency)
 - Principles of threads and their advantages/disadvantages over processes.
-- Threads synchronization tools like mutex locks, join, condition variables and barriers.
+- Thread synchronization tools like mutex locks, join, condition variables and barriers.
 - Thread management terms like race condition, critical region, and deadlocks.
 - Semaphores and their advantages over condition variables.